Computer55x/FlightGear-A320Neo-Multiliveries/README.md

 ## Other liveries to come

-Winnie Pooh
+Winnie Pooh,
-Winnie Cargo
+Winnie Cargo,
-Honeylux
+Honeylux,
-YouTube Airways
+YouTube Airways and
 PHL

 This project is published under the GPL General Public Lisence.
 Me, as Pilot45, reserve the right at my very own discretion, to modify or remove this ressource at any given time.
 Use at own risk and discretion.